General OT Questions

 Do you offer group sessions?

-I occasionally collaborate with Bay Area organizations or other providers (e.g. yoga instructors) to offer a group class, and this information will appear on this website and on the Facebook page (https://www.facebook.com/NurtureOT).
-Also, I can offer group session rates if you have friends who would like to explore Nurture OT's services together.
+Yes!
+I collaborate with outside providers to offer group classes.
+This information will appear on this website and on the Facebook page.
+Also, I offer group session rates if you have friends who would like to explore Nurture OT's services together.

 Do you recommend particular brands/models of equipment?

 Often the most suitable item depends on the parent and/or baby.
-I am happy to discuss different options available, and this discussion would be tailored to your specific needs.
+I'm happy to discuss different options available, tailored to your specific needs.
 I have no affiliations with any particular brand as I want my advice to remain impartial.

 How many sessions do you recommend?